Lock or Unlock Dell Monitors

 Button Procedures

-Monitors with square buttons, may need to use the Exit/Settings buttons.
+You may need to use the Exit/Settings buttons with square buttons on monitors.

 Basic Locking/Unlocking Procedure